JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-advanced-project-structure.md

 ### Aligning versions of common dependencies across source sets

-Common dependencies need to be aligned across source sets to make sure that common code is always compiled against the version of a library that satisfies all source sets.
+In Kotlin Multiplatform projects, the common source set is compiled several times: to produce a klib, and as a part of each configured [compilation](multiplatform-configure-compilations.md).
+To produces consistent binaries, common code should be compiled against the same versions of multiplatform dependencies each time.
+Kotlin Gradle plugin helps to align these dependencies, making sure that the effective dependency version is the same for each source set.

 In the example above, imagine that you want to add the `androidx.navigation:navigation-compose:2.7.7` dependency to your `androidMain` source set.
 Your project explicitly declares the `kotlinx-coroutines-core:1.7.3` dependency for the `commonMain` source set, but the Compose Navigation library with the version 2.7.7 requires Kotlin coroutines 1.8.0 or newer.

-Resolving this, Gradle applies `kotlinx-coroutines-core:1.8.0` to the `commonMain` source set.
-But to make the common code compile consistently across targets, the iOS source sets also need to be constrained to the same dependency version.
+Since `commonMain` and `androidMain` are compiled together, Kotlin Gradle plugin chooses between the two version of the coroutines library and applies `kotlinx-coroutines-core:1.8.0` to the `commonMain` source set.
+But to make the common code compile consistently across all configured targets, the iOS source sets also need to be constrained to the same dependency version.
-So Kotlin Multiplatform propagates the `kotlinx.coroutines-*:1.8.0` dependency to the `iosMain` source set as well.
+So Gradle propagates the `kotlinx.coroutines-*:1.8.0` dependency to the `iosMain` source set as well.

 ![Alignment of dependencies in a group of source sets](multiplatform-source-set-dependency-alignment.svg){width=700}